What does the UK GDPR say?

 Pseudonymising personal data can reduce the risks to the data subjects and help you meet your data protection obligations.

 However, pseudonymisation is effectively only a security measure.
 It does not change the status of the data as personal data.
-Recital 26 makes it clear that pseudonymised personal data remains personal data and within the scope of the GDPR.
+Recital 26 makes it clear that pseudonymised personal data remains personal data and within the scope of the UK GDPR.

 “…Personal data which have undergone pseudonymisation, which could be attributed to a natural person by the use of additional information should be considered to be information on an identifiable natural person…”